 To ensure that it is always adapted to your course, we also advise you to recalibrate your kit between each use.
 Also, be sure to check the quantity and expiry date of your medicines and bandages.
 And if necessary, you should replace them.

-Finally, always keep in mind that your first aid kit is absolutely essential.
-Indeed, it happens that we are too far-sighted in terms of equipment by asking questions relating to the content of comfort (for example “what if I bring an extra raincoat? “), but there is no way to be negligent for your first aid kit.
+Always keep in mind that your first aid kit is absolutely essential.
+Indeed, it happens that we are too far-sighted in terms of equipment by asking questions relating to the content of comfort (for example “What if I bring an extra raincoat? “), but there is no way to be negligent for your first aid kit.
 On the other hand, there is no need to burden yourself with unreasonable care equipment that will be not useful to you.

 As you will have understood, putting together a first aid kit will be an obligatory and above all personal step: depending on your real needs and your sports practice, the item of your first aid kit will vary but will be based on the same fundamentals.

-Rest assured, there is no “bad choice possible”, but only a few grams to shed.
-To do this, experience hiker takes precedence: with each new hike, you will be able to accurately gauge your needs and you can take the bare essentials while leaving the superfluous at home!
+Rest assured, there is no bad choice possible, but only a few grams to shed.
+To do this, experienced hiker takes precedence: with each new hike, you will be able to accurately gauge your needs and you can take the bare essentials while leaving the superfluous at home!

 These Guides Might Interest You…